Silicon Valley-backed voter plan for new California city qualifies for November ballot

 He expects the amount spent to be higher in the second quarter, he told The Associated Press in an interview before the ballot initiative was certified.

-Opposition includes conservation groups and some local and federal officials who say the plan is a speculative money grab rooted in secrecy.
+Opposition to the effort includes conservation groups and some local and federal officials who say the plan is a speculative money grab rooted in secrecy.
 Sramek outraged locals by covertly purchasing more than $800 million in farmland and even suing farmers who refused to sell.

 The Solano Land Trust, which protects open lands, said last week that such large-scale development “will have a detrimental impact on Solano County’s water resources, air quality, traffic, farmland, and natural environment.”